sosy-lab/sv-benchmarks/c/pthread-ext/README.txt

 Concurrent programs (pthread).

-Contributed by Alexander Kaiser and Michael Tautschnig from Oxford University.
+Contributed by Alexander Kaiser and Michael Tautschnig from the CProver team.